-So, if you are new to this site and would like to know where to start, here are a list of links that I feel are essential resources for anyone new:
+So, if you are new to this site and would like to know where to start, here are some links that I feel are essential resources for anyone new:

-The Start Here Category on Grain Free Living – These are a list of articles written by myself over the past decade that contain many helpful tips and hints on eliminating grains from the diet.
+The Start Here Section on Grain-Free Living – These are a list of articles written by myself over the past decade that contain many helpful tips and hints on eliminating grains from the diet.

 The Whole30 website – all about the whole30 program.

 The Whole9 Grain Manifesto – a good summary of why grains are avoided by some.